Place-Based Citizen-Science for Wellbeing: Conceptual and practical understandings of ‘place’ for science and society

 This one-day conference will invite practitioners and academics from NGOs/third sector, public bodies and universities to illustrate and provide a critical insight into the challenges of place-based citizen science, and to propose solutions to these questions.

-We invite offers of papers from interdisciplinary networks.
-Our keynote speakers have expertise in international issues for Place Based Citizen Science.
+Our keynote speakers have expertise in international issues for Place Based Citizen Science and our talks are based on submitted from interdisciplinary networks.
 The format is intended to provide an in-depth, rich and focused discussion of issues.

 • Social theories of place and science-nature connections.